data-edu/data-science-in-education/README.md

 **Git Issue Labels**

-To help contributors participate, we're using labels so folks who are new to the repo can identify tasks to participate in.
-If you're working on an issue, it helps us if you assign the issue to yourself so we know who to reach if we want to collaborate.
+To help contributors participate, we're using labels so community members can identify tasks they want to help with.
+When working on an issue, [assign yourself to the issue](https://help.github.com/en/github/managing-your-work-on-github/assigning-issues-and-pull-requests-to-other-github-users).
+This helps us keep track of the work and lets us know who to contact for more collaboration.
 The labels are:

-`test code`: Need help running the file locally and reporting back if everything worked.
-If it didn't, it helps us if we have a description of what went wrong.
+`good first issue`: These are requests for changes that we think would be fun and achievable if you're new to git and GitHub

 `discussion`: Sometimes we need help talking through a topic to help us make a good design choice for our readers.
+These issues won't always result in a change, but they help us clarify what's best for the final product.

+`test code`: These issues are for running code and giving feedback about how it went.
+If there were problems, you can help us by letting us know what happened  .

+`bug`: The code isn't running as expected and needs fixing.

 `help wanted`: Need help getting code to run or writing a section.
-We'll make sure the problem we're trying to work out is clearly stated in the issue comments.
+We'll make sure the problem we're working on is clearly described in the issue.

 `writing`: New content needed.
 At least one author will be assigned to `writing` issues, but we welcome collaboration!
 Feel free to message the author on Slack or in the issue comments to coordinate.

+`review draft`: These are requests to read through a draft chapter and provide feedback on the experience, including reability